-The label "gluten-free" does not have an official, legal meaning that is enforced by the U.S. Food and Drug Administration in the same way that allergy labeling is enforced.
-There are independent testing and rating organizations, such as the Celiac Sprue Association, that give seals of approval to food products that meet their testing standards.
+The label "gluten-free" is a voluntary label and is not enforced by the U.S. Food and Drug Administration in the same way that allergy labeling is enforced.
+However, the FDA issued a rule for the definition of a "gluten-free" label that will take effect in 2014.
+There are also independent testing and rating organizations, such as the Celiac Sprue Association, that give seals of approval to food products that meet their testing standards.

 Wheat is often not listed as an ingredient on non-food items such as craft supplies.
 For example, many children's play doughs contain wheat, as do many types of glue and some cosmetics.